lwasser/geo-python/README.md

 ## Getting started with the Conda Environment

-### 1. Install the Earth Lab Conda Environment on your Local Computer.
+### 1. Install the earth-analytics-python Conda Environment on your Local Computer.

 To begin, install `git` and `conda` for Python 3.x (we suggest 3.6).